British South Africa Company: Board divisions

 From the start, Gifford disliked Rhodes, who he thought had acquired too much power in BSAC and had marginalised him.
 Cawston supported Rhodes only in those commercial activities likely to make a profit and not in any less commercial ventures.
 The four other directors were appointed to represent the other shareholders.
-The dukes of Abercorn and of Fife, respectively chairman and vice-chairman were appointed to give the company prestige but they took little part in running the company.
-Neither had previous interest in Africa and Fife had no business experience.
-Albert Grey, later Earl Grey had an active role as a liaison between Rhodes in South Africa and government officials in London.
+The dukes of Abercorn and Fife, respectively chairman and vice-chairman were appointed to give the company prestige but they took little part in running the company.
+Neither had previous interest in Africa, and Fife had no business experience.
+Albert Grey, later Earl Grey, had an active role as a liaison between Rhodes in South Africa and government officials in London.
 He and Horace Farquhar, a prominent London banker, completed the first Board.